-There has been a tendency to-date to task the vice president of the human resources branch of an organization with the sole responsibility of implementing a change on gender diversity & inclusion (GDI).
+There has been a tendency to-date to task the vice president of the human resources branch of an organization with the sole responsibility of implementing a change on GDI.
 A fundamental paradigm shift from this approach is needed if resistance to GDI is to be eliminated.
-A key take-away from this resistance plan is that it requires several players to reduce resistance and it all starts with leadership.
+A key take-away from this plan is that it requires several players to reduce resistance and it all starts with leadership.
 In other words, leadership must come from the top and in close coordination with the most senior HR and Communications executives.